mui/base-ui/docs/data/base/components/number-field/number-field.md

 ## Anatomy

-NumberField is implemented using a collection of related components:
+Number Field is implemented using a collection of related components:

 - `<NumberField.Root />` is a top-level component that wraps all other components.
 - `<NumberField.Group />` semantically groups the input with the buttons.